(This article is republished with EPCM with the kind permission from our marine structure pipeline partner – Krah Pipelines)

 Production line KR800 – MAX – able to produce KMP up to DN/ID 4000mm

 The needed area of a production area is only 20m x 30m x 6m– so it is quite easy to move or to set up a plant close to the project site.
 This will increase the speed of the installation, lower the transportation costs and the possibility of “forgotten” parts.

-Krah-Marine-Pipes (KMP) are available from DN/ID1000 up to DN/ID4000 mm in length of 6m.
-The pipes are produced out of polyethylene PE100 and can have a co-extruded yellow inspection friendly inside surface.
+Krah-Marine-Pipes (KMP) are available from DN/ID1000 up to DN/ID4000 mm in the length of 6m.
+The pipes are produced out of polyethene PE100 and can have a co-extruded yellow inspection friendly inside surface.
 The jointing of the pipes is done by an integrated special electro-fusion joint.
 The pipes can be designed according to the project requirements in respect of working pressure, stiffness, bending ratio and pulling force – to guarantee the price and quality optimum for a marine project.

-Price- and quality wise Krah Marine Pipes (KMP) are a very attractive alternative to other marine pipe materials, like GRP, steel, concrete and of course to conventional solid wall PE pipes.
-The market of large diameter pipes for marine application is huge, so the Krah Group will concentrate its network (today approx. 50 Krah-Pipe producers worldwide) to provide a good solution for the clients for their desalination-, power-, treatment- plants or any other marine application in the future.
-A complete design software for Krah Marine Pipes (KMP) should be available in the year 2019 and we will have a tight and close relation to several international engineering companies, to support the final customer and to build a solid fundament of technical experience and documents.
+Price- and quality-wise Krah Marine Pipes (KMP) are a very attractive alternative to other marine pipe materials, like GRP, steel, concrete and of course to conventional solid wall PE pipes.
+The market of large diameter pipes for a marine application is huge, so the Krah Group will concentrate its network (today approx. 50 Krah-Pipe producers worldwide) to provide a good solution for the clients for their desalination-, power-, treatment- plants or any other marine application in the future.
+Complete design software for Krah Marine Pipes (KMP) should be available in the year 2019 and we will have a tight and close relation to several international engineering companies, to support the final customer and to build a solid fundament of technical experience and documents.
 We will join the experience and documents from our network partner and we will be more present in global projects.

 We are launching courses in Pipeline Design and Business & Project Development soon.
 Sign up and will notify you.